Qatar entry requirements for Sweden passport holders

 Frequently asked questions

-No. The visa on arrival is strictly for tourism, business meetings, or short visits.
-If you plan to work, you need a proper work visa arranged by your employer in advance.
+No. The 30-day entry permit is for tourism, business meetings, or visiting family.
+It doesn't allow you to take up employment.
+For work, you need a work visa arranged by your Qatari employer.

-You'll be denied boarding by the airline and refused entry at immigration.
-Renew your passport before traveling — it's not worth the risk.
+You'll likely be denied boarding by the airline or refused entry at Doha.
+Qatar enforces the 6-month rule strictly.
+Renew your passport before you travel.

 Official sources